 Two virtual recharge workshops will be featured.
 Monday's workshop instructors are Michael Milczarek and Adam Hutchinson, who will talk about State of the Art Techniques in Identifying and Characterizing Optimum Surface Spreading Groundwater Recharge Projects.
 The second workshop, on Tuesday, will be led by David Pyne, speaking about Aquifer Storage and Recovery (ASR) wells.

 Don’t miss the Tuesday evening icebreaker to catch up with your colleagues and our exhibitors!
 We will be asking our exhibitors to donate items for a virtual raffle.
 Sales will benefit the Arizona Hydrological Society Foundation.
 If you would like to be an icebreaker sponsor, contact Mike Block.

-The Wednesday and Thursday evening social will be hosted by Stanley Consultants and NV5, respectively.
+The Wednesday and Thursday evening social will be hosted by Stanley Consultants.
 The evening will include a continuation of the virtual raffle and a virtual exhibit hall.

 Awards Program and Annual AHS Meeting